acids-ircam/acids-ircam.github.io/workshops/nime2022/assets.md

 # Requirements for hands-on session.

-We propose three different hdans-on session, can be performed consecutively or simultaneously, depending on the amount of interested people.
+We propose three different hands-on session, can be performed consecutively or simultaneously, depending on the amount of interested people.
 If you are interested in one of these three sessions, please check the material pre-requistites listed below.
+The repositories gathering all the needed code can be found here : (added the day of the workshop).

 ### Workshop 1 : RAVE & Max/MSP
 Learn to embed spectral VAEs and RAVE into Max/MSP or PureData to explore them, and use it in your future patches.